 When a mapping is found:

-Exactly one cmap:product element shall be present where cmap:product.element parameter has the value of “Observation.valueQuantity.units” and:
+Exactly one product element shall be present where product.element parameter has the value of “Observation.valueQuantity.units” and:

-The cmap:product.codeSystem parameter shall have the value “http://unitsofmeasure.org”.
+The product.codeSystem parameter shall have the value “http://unitsofmeasure.org”.

-The cmap:product.code parameter shall have a value selected from UCUM specifying the reporting unit associated with the measurement.
+The product.code parameter shall have a value selected from UCUM specifying the reporting unit associated with the measurement.

 At most one cmap:scalingFactor element shall be present.